jqno/equalsverifier/README.md

 -   Using Docker: start the server by running `docker-compose up` or `docker compose run jekyll serve`.
 -   Using Jekyll: install the Ruby 3.x toolchain and run `bundle exec jekyll serve --watch`

+Note that thepage uses the [TilburgsAns](https://www.tilburgsans.nl/) font but references it from the main site at [jqno.nl](https://jqno.nl).
+In development, it will fall back to a `sans-serif` font.
+See the font license [here](assets/tilburgsans/Ans%20Font%20License-AFL.pdf).

 # Disclaimer

 Copyright 2009-2022 Jan Ouwens